 Technology

 4. How is conversational AI used in healthcare and other sensitive fields?

-Conversational AI in healthcare helps with appointment bookings, patient queries, and sharing medical info clearly.
+Conversational AI helps with appointment bookings, patient queries, and sharing medical info clearly.
 It's safe, private, and easy to manage.
-Many tools for conversational AI healthcare follow strict data rules, so they fit well even in sensitive industries.
+Many tools for conversational AI follow strict data rules, so they fit well even in sensitive industries.

 5. How can my company get started with AI chatbot development services?

 Start by knowing what your users need.
 Then talk to a trusted team like Quokka Labs.
 We offer full enterprise AI chatbot development service for startups, small businesses, and large teams.
-Whether it's conversational AI chatbot vs assistants employee experience or content-focused tasks, we help you build the right solution from day one.
+Whether it's conversational AI vs chatbot or content-focused tasks, we help you build the right solution from day one.

+Technology